A computer system with a shield around itA computer system with a shield around it

 A good incident response plan must be reviewed and updated regularly to reflect evolving security threats and the organization’s operational changes.
 Continuous training and testing of the incident response plan reduce the response time and minimize damage.

-See also How does antivirus software help in achieving malware protection?
+See also How does secure configuration management help in achieving security hardening?

 One way to ensure that your incident response plan is continuously improving is to conduct regular tabletop exercises.
 These exercises simulate a real-life incident and allow your team to practice their response in a controlled environment.
 By identifying gaps and weaknesses in the plan during these exercises, you can make necessary adjustments and improve the overall effectiveness of your incident response plan.